The IRB Review Process & Types of Review

 After the review has been completed, a determination letter will be available in IRBNet.
 There are three determinations: Approve, which means you can start your research; Disapprove, which means that you are not able to do your research; and Modifications Required, which means that there are specific changes that need to be made or more information that is required before it can be approved.
 If you get a modifications required letter, you CANNOT begin the research.
 The specific issues to address will be listed in the letter.
 Once those issues have been addressed, you will create a new package for that exisiting project in IRBNet to upload edited documents.
 When you upload edited documents, make sure to create a version trail (see IRBNet Submission Instructions for specific steps).

 What are the types of IRB review?

 Activities that meet the institutional definition of Human Subjects Research (HSR) require IRB review.
-Activities that do not meet the definition of HSR (e.g. program evaluation, oral history, etc.) do not require IRB review.
+Activities that do not meet the definition of HSR (e.g. scholarly or journalistic activities, oral history, etc.) do not require IRB review.
 If you want a written determination from the IRB of whether a project is HSR, you must submit documentation via IRBNet as described in the IRB Submission Checklist.

 Minimal Risk Review of Non-Federally Funded Research

 Research that is not funded by the federal government and that involves no greater than minimal risk can undergo minimal risk review.
 This is a determination made by the IRB upon review of the project.
 Minimal risk review procedures allow an individual IRB member to review and approve projects on behalf of the full IRB.
 Projects that qualify for minimal risk review are reviewed on a weekly basis.
 Although not required, the IRB may determine that these projects require continuing review or post approval monitoring, depending on the type of research and participant population.